 As the prevalence of malaria decreases, there is a need for tests that can detect lower levels of parasites in patients or detect past exposure to malarial infection.
 PATH is articulating these needs in the form of use-case scenarios and target product profiles in order to guide industry product development of diagnostic tests to support elimination efforts.
 PATH is working to incentivize the private sector to develop tests that meet these requirements.
 Learn more.

 Supporting radical cure for P. vivax

 A key bottleneck to achieving elimination is the effective treatment of malaria caused by P. vivax infection.
 There is currently only one class of drugs, 8-aminoquinolines, which can entirely clear the parasite from a patient (radical cure).
-Unfortunately, patients with glucose-6-phosphate dehydrogenase (G6PD) deficiency, are at high risk of experiencing adverse events such as acute hemolytic anemia if prescribed this class of drugs.
+Unfortunately, patients with glucose-6-phosphate dehydrogenase (G6PD) enzyme deficiency are at high risk of experiencing adverse events such as acute hemolytic anemia if prescribed this class of drugs.
 G6PD deficiency is a common human genetic trait that is particularly prevalent in regions typically endemic for malaria.
 There is an urgent need for point-of-care G6PD tests to promote safe access to these drugs and the best case management of patients with P. vivax infection.
 PATH is working with national malaria programs, manufacturers, and other key stakeholders to accelerate development and introduction of point-of-care G6PD tests where they are most needed.
+Learn more.